utsukushiihime/macon-trouble/README.md

 # Macon Trouble
-Turn based rpg
+Turn Based RPG

-## Game - User Stories
+### Macon must keep the evil from taking over save the village.

+## GamePlay

 * User clicks start button to begin game
 * A dialogue box pops up prompting the player to click a button to select a class